What to look out for when choosing a cat sitter

 - Ask your prospective cat sitter whether they are familiar with different breeds and the care they require.
 If you own a particular breed that requires grooming or special attention, you need to know your cat carer is comfortable with the responsibility of looking after them.

 You should get to know your cat sitter to see if they are a good fit for you and your fur family.
-You will feel so much more comfortable if you know your pet sitter and a good relationship means you can communicate clearly and honestly.
-If you are planning a long trip, you should consider booking a trial day a few weeks before you leave.
-A trial booking has several advantages, including:
+Going away and leaving your cat will feel much more comfortable if you know your pet sitter and a good relationship means you can communicate clearly and honestly with them.

 - You will have the chance to assess how they get along with your cat.

-- You can check how your kitty reacts to being cared for by a new person.
+- You can also check how your kitty reacts to being cared for by a new person.

 - It will give your cat sitter the chance to familiarise and orientate themselves within your home.

 - You can go through your cat’s routine with your cat sitter, and therefore discuss any medication your pet requires.

-- You can introduce your cat sitter to your neighbours so that they are aware a new person will be visiting your home.
+- You will have the chance to introduce your cat sitter to your neighbours so they will be familiar with the new person visiting your home.

 IMPORTANT: To avoid any misunderstanding, always confirm your booking through Cat in a Flat and leave clear instructions for your cat sitter.